SAP-samples/btp-cap-multitenant-saas/docu/3-advanced/2-central-user-management-ias/README.md

              credential-type: X509_GENERATED
 ```

-Like Kyma scenario, also in case of Cloud Foundry, there are no changes required in the application logic, as the availability of the SAP Cloud Identity Service Binding is determined at runtime.
-Consequently, different logic is executed.
+Like in the Kyma scenario, also in case of Cloud Foundry, there are no changes required in the application logic, as the availability of the SAP Cloud Identity Service Binding is determined at runtime.
+Consequently, different logic is being executed.

 **/code/srv/srv/utils/user-management.js**